 This policy on career advising is reviewed at least once every two years and made available to students, parents, guardians and custodians, local post-secondary institutions and district residents.
-The policy is posted on the school's website.
+The policy is posted in a prominent location on the school's website.